 3. How long has Park Lane Terrace been operating?

 The Heritage Court portion of our building was opened in 1991.
-The expanded facility containing Cobblestone Square, Sunrise Court, Grand River Court and Twin River Court was opened in December 2002.
-Park Lane Terrace is one of six long term care homes owned and operated privately by APANS Health Services with our head office based in London.
+The expanded residence containing Cobblestone Square, Sunrise Court, Grand River Court and Twin River Court was opened in December 2002.
+Park Lane Terrace is one of five long term care homes owned and operated privately by APANS Health Services with our head office based in London.

 4. What if I need a wheelchair?